Managing Points of Presence (PoP) in Cloud Secure Edge

 1. Next time a CSE admin navigates to the CSE console via MySonicWall, they will be prompted to select a minimum of 1 and up to 2 PoPs before they can proceed.

 2. If you require more PoPs, select Need More?.
-This will open a modal that will allow you to select additional PoPs: If you select between 1-4 PoPs, they will automatically be approved; if you select more than 4 PoPs, they will require a review for approval.
+This will open a modal that will allow you to select additional PoPs: Enter your total number of required PoPs and your Business Justification for requesting these; CSE formally review this request for approval.

 1. In the CSE console, navigate from Networks > Access Tiers and PoPs.